MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 > [!NOTE]
 >
-> At this time templating is targeted primarily for "backend" platforms (.NET and NodeJS).
+> At this time templating SDKs are available for .NET and NodeJS.
 Over time we will release templating SDKs for all remaining Adaptive Cards platform, like iOS, Android, UWP, etc.

 Platform | Package | Install | Documentation
 --- | --- | --- | ---